rhuben/GlobalsDocDB/README.txt

 This program is a document-database built on globals Cache in Node.js.

-In the current build, "collections" are primarily a global.
-The sub-nodes of a collection are "documents."
-Sub-nodes of a document are data.
+In the current build, documents and collections are the same type of object (called "documents).

-Currently it is advised that data only be primitive data types.
+The documents store their own information about the data structure (link to parent node, links to each subnode, the path to themselves from the parent node, and a link to the global itself, in particular).
+This allows for documents to be recursively held within each other.

-Some methods include:
+This build is an improvement over the previous build because it allows docu-ception (documents inside documents inside documents...).
+Known weaknesses include not being able to move a document from one "branch" of the tree to another, and storing documents and non-documents separately.

-testMethod(), which shows many of the features of this program
+NOTE: As previously, the first four lines of code determine where the program "looks" for globals cache, and if it is unable to find it, it will encounter a bug.

-addDocument(), which adds a document to a collection clearDocuments(), which deletes all documents from a collection dumpInfo(), which outputs a lot of information about a collection
+NOTE 2: In this version, before setting data, you must:

-addDatum(), which changes a data value in a document findValue(), which returns the data value for a certain key and clearData(), which clears all data from a document
+	1)create a document

-Note: The program may not run if the path to your globals directory is not properly set.
-If you encounter this bug, you may have to change the first four lines of code so that the variable "globals" is set properly.
+	2)promote that document to a collection with promoteToCollection() 3)use addDatum() or addDocument() to add data or a document (respectively)